-Cardona extends student loan payment pause to 1 million borrowers with defaulted loans
+Cardona extends pause in student loan payments to 1 million borrowers with defaulted loans

 “This is not enough,” said Persis Yu, a staff attorney and director of the National Consumer Law Center’s Student Loan Borrower Assistance Project.
 “The millions of FFEL borrowers who have not yet defaulted but who may be struggling to make their student loan payments often at the expense of other vital necessities need relief.”

-In a letter NCLC and Student Borrower Protection Center sent the department in February, the advocacy groups estimate that the typical commercial FFEL borrower will likely make $5,700 in federal loan payments by the time the moratorium ends in September.
-That’s roughly four months of rent for the median two-bedroom apartment in the country, or over 13 months of the average utility bill.
+In a letter the NCLC and Student Borrower Protection Center sent the department in February, the advocacy groups estimate that the typical commercial FFEL borrower will likely make $5,700 in federal loan payments by the time the moratorium ends in September.
+That’s roughly four months of rent for the median two-bedroom apartment in the country, or more than 13 months of the average utility bill.

 “Borrowers with commercial FFEL loans need Washington to stop drawing arbitrary lines that leave them without any protection or assistance,” said Seth Frotman, executive director of the Student Borrower Protection Center.
 “The Department has the legal authority to protect all federal student loan borrowers during the pandemic and provide real relief — it is long past time for them to use it.”

 Tuesday’s announcement from the Education Department is the latest step the Biden administration has taken to support student loan borrowers.
 The administration on Monday waived income reporting requirements for disabled borrowers approved for debt cancellation.
-It also scrapped a Trump administration plan earlier this month to give partial debt relief to students defrauded by their colleges.
+It also scrapped a Trump administration plan earlier this month to give only partial debt relief to students defrauded by their colleges.